 Setting up images in Ansys Ensight

-That brings up a blank sessions.
+That brings up a blank session.
 To get started click File > Open

 This will bring up a dialog box for specifying a results file.
 If you click on the “File type:” dropdown you will see the long list of supported files it can work with.
 Take a look while you are there and see if any other tools you use are listed.
 Of course, Ansys FLUENT and CFX are listed.
 This is first and foremost a CVD post-processor.